input-output-hk/mantis/README.md

 # mantis - Scala client for Ethereum Classic, The Daedalus Release

-In this release *Mantis* the new Ethereum Classic client produced by the [Grothendieck Team](https://iohk.io/projects/ethereum-classic/) has been integrated with the [Daedalus](https://daedaluswallet.io/) wallet.
-This integration puts the Daedalus wallet management software into the hands of Ethereum Classic users, giving them a safe way to create, manage and backup their wallets.
+The Daedalus release consists of two parts, the integration with the Daedalus Wallet and the release of the command line version following on from the Beta release in August.
+This branch refers to release candidate 1 of the of the command line version.

-This version has been tested on Windows 10 and MacOS
+The differences are very minor and relate only to how the RPC apis are enabled.
+In the command line version they are enabled over HTTP and in the Daedalus integration version they are forced to use HTTPS and client SSL certificate.
+The Daedalus version comes with a bundled JVM but the command line version requires a JVM to be installed and available on the target machine.

-The Daedalus bundle contains a JVM, so no pre installed jvm is required.
-This makes it easier to install than the command line version.
+This version has been tested on Windows 10, MacOS and Ubuntu.

 ### Status - CLI Release Candidate 1